 Now comes the final step in this trial wedding cake tale.
 Making the actual cake.
 This is a recipe I created several years ago when a friend of Hubby’s asked me to make a number 2 shaped vanilla cake for her daughter’s birthday.
 I wanted to use my own recipe and I made a rather giant version of what follows hereafter.
 Since then, I have baked it countless times, in round tins, square tins, cupcake pans, bundts, tray bake pans… You name it.
 I have, however, been holding back on sharing it until now as being a plain cake, I wanted to be absolutely sure it was as perfect as I could make it before I shared it with you.
 And I’ve discovered beyond using the best ingredients you can find, it’s not what you use but how you make it that makes the most magnificent of sponges, befitting of such a special day as one’s wedding day.
 My confidence increased when I nervously gave the recipe to a baker friend from Wales who used my recipe as one tier of her friend’s wedding cake having trialled it on her hungry boys.
 The reviews were excellent from both parties so here it goes!
 Here comes my vanilla yogurt cake.
 Gulp!

 As this cake was to serve as a taste test, I simply made a two tiered 20cm cake using sandwich tins – the original recipe called for more than twice the amount of batter to make that giant number cake!
 A long while ago I embarked on a mission to discover the secret to making the lightest, most tender crumbed, tallest sponge cake and I really did my research.
-For me, you must adhere to some simple rules.
-Sure you could just bung it all in a bowl with a bit of extra raising agent and beat but in my experience, doing it this way, really paying attention to these simple guidelines produces the best cake:
+There’s some rules to follow to guarantee that kind of wonderful result:

 - All ingredients must be at room temperature before you start